hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Subnet configuration, in particular sizing, will largely depend on the network plugin (CNI) used.
 See the [network model comparison](https://docs.microsoft.com/en-us/azure/aks/concepts-network#compare-network-models) for more information.

-If the [dns_servers](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_network#dns_servers) attribute is set for the virtual network, the Azure DNS server "168.63.129.16" must be included in the list of values.

 ### DNS

 Configuration for the DNS can be configured via inputs in the `core_services_config` variable.